M. A. Sattar: Post-independence activities

 As chairman, Sattar presented arguments highlighting the significant losses and damage caused by nationalization in various sectors of the economy, including jute mills and the cotton textile industry.
 They provided statistics showing a decline in annual output per hessian loom from 16.4 tons in 1969/70 to 10.8 tons in 1975/76.
 Similar decreases were observed in carpet backing and sacking looms.
 These statistics served to illustrate the adverse effects of nationalization on sectors that are typically operated on commercial grounds.

 During this nationalization period, most industries suffered devastating losses due to rising costs, the devaluation of the taka, and internal corruption.
 The jute industry never recovered and incurred heavy operating losses throughout the coming decades.

 In 1982, the implementation of the New Industrial Policy (NIP) marked a significant milestone in the privatization efforts and brought about notable changes in the industrial policy landscape.
-As part of these reforms, 27 textile mills and 33 jute mills, including Sattar Jute Mills were returned to their original owners.
+As part of these reforms, 27 textile mills and 33 jute mills, including Sattar Jute Mills, were returned to their original owners.
 During the hand-over negotiations, buyers attempted to limit their liability to the period before 1972, stating they should not be held responsible for the liabilities built up during 1972–82, when the firms were operated by the government.
-After prolonged and frequently bitter debate, they were ultimately forced to accept responsibility for all accumulated liabilities and to absorb the existing workforce under terms that prohibited termination, regardless of prevailing economic and market conditions after President Ershad presented the buyers with a "take it or leave it" ultimatum.
+After prolonged and frequently bitter debate, they were ultimately forced to accept responsibility for all accumulated liabilities and to absorb the existing workforce under terms that prohibited termination, regardless of prevailing economic and market conditions, after President Ershad presented the buyers with a "take it or leave it" ultimatum.
 Faced with this ultimatum, Sattar and the mill owners felt they had no realistic choice but to accept the terms, even though they believed the price demanded was unreasonably high.
-It was during this time Sattar entered politics.
+It was during this time that Sattar entered politics.